-Uncertainty Principle and selling or buying a business
+The Uncertainty Principle when selling or buying a business

 The Uncertainty Principle, according to Wikipedia, is a variety of mathematical inequalities used in Quantum mechanics.
 As I have almost no understanding of Quantum mechanics I am unable to use it effectively except I heard it paraphrased the other day with an explanation that “the more precisely you study and learn something, the less you know.”

 - A small business initially starts as an idea or concept.
-The business owner takes that idea to market and if the market likes the idea, buys its product and/or services.
+The business owner takes that idea to market.
+If the market likes the idea, buys its product and/or services.
 If the idea is sustainable, the market rewards the business owner by continuing to buy its products and/or services.

-- When the business goes to market, the business owner hopes they are not breaking any laws so they file for a business license and any other obvious necessary licenses or permits.
+- When the business goes to market, the business owner hopes they are not breaking any laws.
+This includes filing for a business license and any other obvious licenses or permits.

 - When the business grows, the business owner will give limited thought to how to grow their idea be it by borrowing money, financing the opportunity or alternatively, offering equity in exchange for money to put back into the business.

-- When the business starts becoming successful, the business owner completes their tax return for the business and hopefully has enough left over to pay the right taxes.
+- When the business starts becoming successful, the business owner completes their tax return for the business and hopefully has enough left over to pay the correct amount of taxes.

 - When the business grows and needs employees, the business owner hires the necessary help and hopefully is able to pay the necessary payroll taxes.